 At the end of the day, income is possible but there are many hoops to jump through.

 To stay active in ASEA, you need to be moving 100 Personal Value (PV) in product per month.
-This typically means purchasing one case of ASEA Redox, which is $120 after discount.
+This typically means purchasing or selling one case of ASEA Redox, which is $120 after discount.

 You can also meet the volume requirement through sales you make but these do count for less.
 For example, the same case will give you 50 PV if you’re selling to a preferred customer and only 30 PV to someone going through the company’s Fast Start bonus.

 Distributors often find that they need to make purchases some months, just to stay in the game.
 The costs of doing so add up quickly.
 You may even find that you’re spending more than you’re earning.